rwellinger/xp_swiss_vfr/README.md

 The current priority is depth of Swiss coverage before we open the field to other regions.

 **Switzerland — next**
-- LSZF Birrfeld, LSPN Schänis, LSGK Saanen, LSPM Speck-Fehraltorf, LSPL Langenthal, LSGB Bex, LSGY Yverdon-les-Bains, LSME Mollis, LSPV Wangen-Lachen, LSZW Thun, LSGS Sion (VFR), LSZC Buochs, LSZO Olten, LSZR St. Gallen-Altenrhein, … — added one at a time, each with an AIP / VAC trace in `metadata.source`.
+- LSGK Saanen, LSPL Langenthal, LSGB Bex, LSGY Yverdon-les-Bains, LSME Mollis, LSZW Thun, LSGS Sion (VFR), LSZC Buochs, LSZR St. Gallen-Altenrhein, … — added one at a time, each with an AIP / VAC trace in `metadata.source` and pattern geometry verified to best effort against the current VAC.

 **Internationalisation — later phases**
 - Germany (EDxx), France (LFxx), Austria (LOxx).
 VFR practice is similar enough that the schema and pattern engine carry over; what changes is the data work per airfield.